danioxoli/HotSpotAnalysis_Plugin/README.md

 ___
 ###Future work

+ - Test on the new functionalities addedd
+ - improve GUI appereance
- - Introduce Local Moran's I and Bivariate Local Moran's I computation
+ - Update User guide and documentation for Anselin Local Moran's I and Bivariate Local Moran computation
- - Update User guide and documentation
  - Create a new branch of the sotware without external Python dependnecies

 ___